The Byron at Byron Resort and Spa

 Nestled among the lush grounds of The Byron at Byron Resort, The Restaurant at The Byron truly does set a new standard in contemporary alfresco dining in Byron Bay.
 The focus is on fresh, locally farmed produce and menus change seasonally to reflect the diversity of the region's offerings.
 The wide verandas are just perfect for lounging for cocktails or tapas while the large open-plan open-air restaurant serves delicious fresh food for breakfast, lunch and dinner.
 Meals can also be served by the pool and the emphasis here with regards to dining is on relaxation and flexibility.

-The Spa & Wellness Center welcomes you to a world of natural healing and relaxation.
-The Spa offers six luxurious treatment rooms, a relaxation area, steam room, Vichy shower, Lithos hot stone massage, body wraps, serenity facials, hydrotherapy treatments and specialized spa therapies.
+The Spa & Wellness Centre welcomes you to a world of natural healing and relaxation.
+The Spa offers six luxurious treatment rooms, a relaxation area, steam room, Vichy shower, Lithos hot stone massage, body wraps, serenity facials, hydrotherapy treatments and specialised spa therapies.

 Activities at the Byron at Byron Resort and Spa include complimentary daily yoga sessions.

 The Byron at Byron Resort and Spa has 92 spacious light modern suites.
 The contemporary one bedroom Superior Suites are located near the resort's main facilities and offer a galley kitchen, L-shaped day lounge, plasma TV, DVD, king size bed and two enclosed balconies.
 The Deluxe Spa Suites are the same layout and design but have the addition of a spa bath in the bathroom and are in a more secluded area, only a four minute walk to Tallow Beach.